Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Related Work

 \section{Related Work}

-\textbf{Cross-lingual Sentiment Analysis} is motivated by the lack of high-quality labeled data in many non-English languages~\cite{mihalcea2007learning,banea2008multilingual,banea2010multilingual}.
+\textbf{Cross-lingual Sentiment Classification} is motivated by the lack of high-quality labeled data in many non-English languages~\cite{10.1007/978-3-540-45175-4_13,mihalcea2007learning,banea2008multilingual,banea2010multilingual,soyer2014leveraging}.
 For Chinese and Arabic in particular, there are several representative works~\cite{wan2008using,wan2009co,he2010exploring,lu2011joint,mohammadSK2015}.
-Our work is comparable to these papers in objective but very different in method.
+Our work is comparable to these in objective but very different in method.
 The work by Wan uses machine translation to directly convert English training data to Chinese; this is one of our baselines. \newcite{lu2011joint} instead uses labeled data from both languages to improve the performance on both.
+Other papers make direct use of a parallel corpus either to learn a bilingual document representation~\cite{P16-1133} or to conduct cross-lingual distillation~\cite{P17-1130}. \newcite{P16-1133} require the translation of the entire English training set which is prohibitive for our setting, while \adan{} outperforms \newcite{P17-1130}'s approach in our experiments.

 \textbf{Domain Adaptation} tries to learn effective classifiers for which the training and test samples are from different underlying distributions~\cite{blitzer-dredze-pereira:2007:ACLMain,pan2011domain,glorot2011domain,ICML2012Chen_416,Liu:2015:IDS:2832415.2832427}.
 This can be thought of as a generalization of cross-lingual text classification.
-However, one main difference is that, when applied to text classification tasks such as sentiment analysis, most work assumes a common feature space such as bag of words, which is not available in the cross-lingual setting.
+However, one main difference is that, when applied to text classification tasks, most of these domain adaptation work assumes a common feature space such as a bag-of-words representation, which is not available in the cross-lingual setting.
 See Section~\ref{sec:adanexp} for experiments on this.
 In addition, most works in domain adaptation evaluate on adapting product reviews across domains (e.g.\ books to electronics), where the divergence in distribution is less significant than that between two languages.